 Why would anybody in their right mind want to take a sports supplement with a list like the one above?

-Take a deep breath because none of the side effects of creatine listed above have been linked to anything conclusive that make a direct correlation.
+Take a deep breath because none of the negative effects of creatine listed above have been linked to anything conclusive that makes a direct correlation.
 You can gain some water weight while taking creatine.
-That’s because the cells retain more water (volumization) during the use.
+That’s because the cells retain more water (volumization) during their use.
 If you take too much creatine (dosages beyond 20 grams per day) you can experience some stomach discomfort.
 5 to 7 percent of people experience either stomach aches, diarrhea, or both.
 It’s much better to follow the recommended guidelines.
 Taking more product beyond the muscle’s ability to store it will not help.

 Is Death a Side Effects of Creatine?

-There have been some rare cases where creatine supplementation has resulted in dying.
+There have been some rare cases where creatine supplementation has resulted in death.
 Those 2 cases are the rarest of exceptions.

 Case #1: Individual took much more than a normal dose for an extended period of time.
 Well beyond 20 grams per day.

-Case #2: Individual had a pre-existing renal (kidney) problem.
+Case #2: The individual had a pre-existing renal (kidney) problem.

-How to Avoid the Side Effects of Creatine
+How to Avoid the Negative Effects of Creatine

-This leads me to the following super simple safe guidelines.
+This leads me to the following super simple safety guidelines.